HDeDeDe/shadow/README.md

 ```
 to the above command and run `make` from its absolute path instead.

 **Warning:** Debugging on MacOS may require you to codesign a copy of gdb.
+**Warning:** Dear imgui will not be rendered in HighDPI mode on MacOS.
 ## Setup VSCode
 Install [C/C++ Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack) and [Lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua).
 Clone the repository, then open and select your os.